 Citizenship is based on a set of man-made, ever-changing rules usually devised to serve a political or economic agenda.
 The end result can be devastating when these ideologies become internalized and a sense of belonging is lost.
 Externally this becomes wars, internally it can become self-hatred.
 We heal when we extend the welcome-mat, and allow ourselves and others to belong.
 We are connected by the good, bad, and ugly parts of this history.
 Connected is what’s most important.

-David Carson speaks about healing the trauma from within by “taking the bitter with the sweet” and his wisdom is applicable to all of us no matter what culture we come from.
-Carson speaks of, “Coming into a new world that we don’t know how to describe… It has to do with light, it has to do with self-understanding, it has to do with inner-dimensions.”
-He shares about the “snake of energy” that went from the northern to southern tip of the Americas and the heritage of Mound Builders.
+David Carson speaks about healing the trauma from within by “taking the bitter with the sweet”.
+His wisdom is applicable to all of us no matter what culture we come from.
+Carson speaks of, “Coming into a new world that we don’t know how to describe.”
+It has to do with light, it has to do with self-understanding, it has to do with inner-dimensions.”

 “The cave you fear to enter holds the treasure you seek.” -Joseph Campbell

 When we look to knowledgeable elders and explore our own historical struggles, we begin to see similar patterns emerge for every culture.
-The oppressors and the oppressed have changed roles on many occasions while the triumphs and suffering continue to be present with us today.
+The oppressors and the oppressed have changed roles on many occasions.
+Meanwhile the triumphs and suffering continue to be with us today.
 Together we can resolve these wounds while deepening our sense of respect for other cultures as well as our selves.
-This is how new stories are created, this is how we can fulfill a dream of peace and unity, but it will take doing some work within.
-Deepening compassion for yourself will help you be compassionate for the struggles of others.
-Cast away your fear, ask questions, explore… only you can heal your history.